Policy Number: 161

 - faculty rules of procedure.

-1. Changes to University Policy
+1. Proposing Changes to University Policy

-2. Changes to Regents’ Rules and Regulations
+2. Proposing Changes to Regents’ Rules and Regulations

-Faculty members who wish to propose changes to the Regents’ Rules and Regulations, should submit written proposals to the Interfaculty Council which will coordinate review and approval by the various faculties at each school.
+Faculty members who wish to propose changes to the Regents’ Rules and Regulations should submit written proposals to the Interfaculty Council, which will coordinate review and approval by the various faculties at each school.
 Classified staff should submit written proposals to the University Classified Staff Council.
-Administrative and professional employees should submit written proposals to the Senior Executive Vice President, Chief Operating and Financial Officer.
+Administrative and professional employees should submit written proposals to the Senior Executive Vice President, Chief Operating Officer.
 If approved, proposals will be submitted to the President for consideration.
 The President may forward the proposal to the Executive Vice Chancellor for Health Affairs and the Chancellor for consideration if in agreement with the proposal.
 The Chancellor may forward the proposal to the Board of Regents for consideration if in agreement with the proposal.

 F. Role of Students

-Student involvement in university governance may include membership - voting and nonvoting - on institutional and unit committees and councils.
+Student involvement in University governance may include membership - voting and nonvoting - on institutional and operating unit committees and councils.
 When they do not hold membership on these bodies, students may place matters for action on their agendas and shall receive a prompt report on the disposition of these matters.